 WWE Smackdown rating/viewership for last week

-Friday’s live edition of WWE SmackDown drew an average of 2.257 million viewers on FOX, according to Nielsen, via Showbuzz Daily.
+Friday’s live post-Backlash edition of WWE SmackDown drew an average of 2.149 million viewers on FOX, according to Nielsen, via Showbuzz Daily.

-This final number is down 2.96% from the previous week’s final viewership of 2.326 million viewers.
+This final number is up 4.37% from the previous week’s final viewership of 2.059 million viewers for the post-Draft and Backlash go-home show.